cocotb/cocotb/docs/source/building.rst

 .. make:var:: COMPILE_ARGS

-      Any arguments or flags to pass to the compile stage of the simulation.
+      Any arguments or flags to pass to the compile (analysis) stage of the simulation.

 .. make:var:: SIM_ARGS